-Be aware that if you drop all your classes once the semester or term has begun, a withdraw date will be posted on your transcript.
+Note: If you drop all of your classes once the semester or term has begun, a withdraw date will be recorded on your transcript.

 If a non-academic extenuating circumstance arises after the Withdraw deadline, you may petition to be withdrawn.
 If the petition is denied, you will get whatever grade you’ve earned in the class.

-Go to the Discontinuance website to learn how to withdraw from all of your classes.
+Go to the Semester/Term Withdrawal website to learn how to withdraw from all of your classes.
 If you do not finish classes for one semester, you will be taking a leave of absence.

 The university reserves the right to assign a failing grade for academic dishonesty reasons even if you are able to withdraw yourself from the class before the failing grade has been assigned.